 Extend your B1 visa

-Admission into the United States in B-1 visa status is usually granted for up to 6 months to individuals travelling for a short-term, business-related stay.
+Admission into the United States in B-1 visa status is usually granted for up to 6 months to individuals traveling for a short-term, business-related stay.
 It may, however, be possible for you to submit an application to USCIS while you’re in the USA to extend your US B1 visa stay for a further maximum of 6 months.

 To make an extension application, you will have to meet similar USCIS requirements as with your initial B-1 visa application relating to the nature of your activity during the period of extension and evidencing your intention to leave.
 Specific rules apply to the timing of when you should make an extension application to avoid becoming out of status while in the US.